hillaryychan/COMP6771/notes/01_Intro-and-Types.md

 REQUIRE(expr == expr2);
 ```

-Note: `REQUIRE` aborts if the test case fails, while `CHECK` continue execution even if it fails.
+Note: `REQUIRE` aborts a test case if it fails, while `CHECK` continue execution even if it fails.

 C++ has value semantics: